 In an eight-page lawsuit filed in the D.C.
-Superior Court last week, an unnamed woman claims that the hospital, an unnamed doctor and George Ibrahim, an orthopedic surgeon, caused her to lose wages and earning capacities, incur medical expenses and suffer mental anguish when she was admitted to the hospital three years ago.
+Superior Court last week, an unnamed woman claims that the hospital, an unnamed doctor and an orthopedic surgeon whose name The Hatchet could not identify, caused her to lose wages and earning capacities, incur medical expenses and suffer mental anguish when she was admitted to the hospital three years ago.
 Jane Doe is seeking $500,000 in addition to amounts determined at a trial by a 12-person jury and any costs the court deems appropriate.

 “Defendants’ conduct, individually and by and through their agents, employees, servants and representatives was outrageous, grossly fraudulent, grossly negligent and/or reckless towards the safety of plaintiff Doe,” the complaint states.

 A spokeswoman for GW Hospital did not return a request for comment.
 Christal Edwards, the lawyer representing Doe, declined to comment.

 The woman, who suffered from ulcerative colitis, a bowel disease, was admitted to The GW Hospital emergency room Oct.
 11, 2015 with nausea, extreme pain and bleeding, the complaint states.